Understanding IDDE: Why Illicit Discharge Detection and Elimination Matters More Than Ever

 Key Components of an Effective IDDE Program

-A strong IDDE program isn’t just about reacting to problems, it’s about proactively preventing pollutants from unknowingly contaminating water sources.
+A strong IDDE program involves proactively preventing pollutants from unknowingly contaminating water sources.
 Here’s what a basic plan includes:

 1. Mapping and Inspection